Click the comments link on any story to see comments or add your own.

 Over in the domain name system, we also use Unicode to represent non-ASCII identifiers.
 That turns out to be a problem, because an identifier needs a unique form, something that doesn't matter for typesetting.

-For a name in the DNS, and for most other kinds of identifiers, if a user sees an identifier in use somewhere, she needs to be able to type or otherwise enter that identifier so that what she typed produces the same bits the stored identifier.
+For a name in the DNS, and for most other kinds of identifiers, if a user sees an identifier in use somewhere, she needs to be able to type or otherwise enter that identifier so that what she typed produces the same bits as the stored identifier.
 In some cases (see mailboxes, below) the rule is slightly relaxed so that given two strings, the computer can decide whether they identify the same thing.

 Unicode is full of homoglyphs, characters or groups of characters that look the same, but have different internal forms.
 We (mostly meaning the Unicode consortium, IETF, and ICANN) have come up with three ways to minimize the homoglyph problem and try to limit Unicode internationalized domain names (IDNs) so that two IDNs that look the same actually are the same.